-The purpose of a corporation is to improve society, look out for employees, care for the environment and deal ethically, not to make the most money for shareholders.
-That at least, has last month been decided by the largest US business group, Business Roundtable, which includes 181 CEOs of some of the world’s biggest companies, including JPMorgan, Ford, and Johnson & Johnson.
+The purpose of a business is to improve society, look out for employees, care for the environment and deal ethically, not to make the most money for shareholders.
+That at least, has been decided by US business group, Business Roundtable, which includes 181 CEOs of some of the world’s biggest companies, including JPMorgan, Ford, and Johnson & Johnson.

 The idea for Mimica came to founder Solveiga Pakstaite while doing a project with The Guide Dogs for the Blind Association.
 Noticing that visually impaired people often had no method of monitoring the expiry date of their food, Pakstaite’s concern grew over the impact processed foods could have on their health.